ramyardaneshgar/Auora/README.md

 ### **Key Takeaways**

 1. **Behavioral Threat Detection:**
-   Aurora leverages Sigma rules to identify suspicious behaviors rather than relying solely on static signatures, enhancing its capability to detect novel threats.
+   Aurora uses Sigma rules to identify suspicious behaviors rather than relying solely on static signatures, a capability ideal for detecting novel threats.

 2. **Efficient Resource Utilization:**
-   Aurora’s lightweight design ensures low system overhead, making it ideal for environments where performance is critical.
+   Aurora’s  design ensures low system overhead, which is useful for environments where performance is critical.

 3. **Advanced Threat Containment:**
    Automated response actions such as process termination and suspension provide proactive defense against active threats.